amcollections/amcollections.github.io/README.txt

 A Pen created at CodePen.io.
-You can find this one at http://codepen.io/hughlilly/pen/XNzQJN.
+You can find this one at http://codepen.io/hughlilly/pen/rWYbyy.

- How to change divs width with media queries.
-Uses "nth-child()" CSS3 selector.
+ Using flexbox + jquery, I have made a simple 2 column, fully responsive layout for any content, a fully responsive navigation using flexbox and jquery.